 The rest of the buildings — about 23 — are owned by others, who pay (or paid) Trump to license his name.
 That growth-through-licensing strategy once provided an easy source of income for Trump, with low risk.

 Since Election Day 2016, two new Trump-branded properties have opened: a hotel in Vancouver and a golf course in Dubai, both licensed properties owned by others.
-But as Trump’s politics have polarized his brand, owners have taken the Trump name down from three apartment buildings in New York, plus hotels in Toronto and Manhattan’s SoHo neighborhood.
-In addition, the unhappy owners of a Trump-branded hotel in Panama are trying to do the same.
+But as Trump’s politics have polarized his brand, owners have taken the Trump name down from three apartment buildings in New York, plus hotels in Panama, Toronto and Manhattan’s SoHo neighborhood.
+The hotel in Panama was the latest to debrand, in early March.
+Its owner blamed Trump’s toxic brand and the Trump Organization’s management for declining revenues.

-4. Wait, I thought Trump was going to profit off the presidency.
+4. Wait, I thought Trump was going to profit from the presidency.
 Have his businesses actually done better or worse?

 Both, it appears.